Consider Target Corporation As It Repels Downbeat Industry Trends

-Target Corporation (TGT) offers a perfect buying opportunity to the long-term investors, as the company continues to generate optimistic results, while strong operational and timely business strategies will allow it to outperform the market headwinds.
-Retailers have experienced significant losses in the first half this year, due to rising inflation, increasing costs, mounting competition and tightening economy, resulting in a YTD decline of 21% in retail stock.
+Target Corporation (TGT) offers a perfect buying opportunity to long-term investors, as the company continues to generate optimistic results, while strong operational and timely business strategies will allow it to outperform the market headwinds.
+Retailers have experienced significant losses in the first half this year due to rising inflation, increasing costs, mounting competition and tightening economy, resulting in a YTD decline of 21% in retail stock.

-Although, Target’s share price declined sharply 29% since the start of this year amid an unstable market environment in retail industry, the drop offers a compelling buying opportunity in my opinion despite the unstable market environment.
+Although Target’s share price declined sharply 29% since the start of this year amid an unstable market environment in retail industry, the drop offers a compelling buying opportunity, in my opinion, despite the unstable market environment.

-Retailers have been experiencing significant headwinds over the last couple of years, as the market dynamic, for retailers has started changing after technological innovations and a massive growth in private labels.
-In addition, strong market competition and rising costs are creating pressure on retailer’s margins and earnings potential, further impacting their cash generation and the dividend growth potential.
+Retailers have been experiencing significant headwinds over the last couple of years as the market dynamic for retailers has started changing after technological innovations and a massive growth in private labels.
+In addition, strong market competition and rising costs are creating pressure on retailers' margins and earnings potential, further impacting their cash generation and the dividend growth potential.

-Despite several headwinds, Target’s strategy of chasing high growth business and expanding its online presence has been allowing to offset the negative impact of its low performing business.
-Following a big change in Wal-Mart’s strategy to reduce prices and improve their consumer experience by investing in their store’s appearance and workforce.
-Thus, Target, recently said it will invest to ensure it is "clearly and competitively priced every day."
+Despite several headwinds, Target’s strategy of chasing high growth business and expanding its online presence has been allowing it to offset the negative impact of its low performing business.
+Following a big change in Wal-Mart’s (WMT) strategy to reduce prices and improve its consumer experience by investing in its stores' appearance and workforce, Target recently said it will invest to ensure it is "clearly and competitively priced every day."

-In order to reduce their price structure, the company plans to invest $1 billion in operating profit each year over the next three years.
-In addition, the company aims to dedicate $400 to gross margins and looks to invest close to $7 billion in capital investments over the following three years, along with lowering their price structure; Target is also looking to introduce 100 small format stores by 2019 around urban areas.
+In order to reduce its price structure, the company plans to invest $1 billion in operating profit each year over the next three years.
+In addition, the company aims to dedicate $400 to gross margins and looks to invest close to $7 billion in capital investments over the following three years, along with lowering its price structure; Target is also looking to introduce 100 small format stores by 2019 around urban areas.

-The company has also been investing in two key categories, including apparel and home goods, to support their sales growth.
+The company has also been investing in two key categories, including apparel and home goods, to support its sales growth.
 Thus, the company plans to launch four new private-label brands this year: A New Day, Goodfellow & Co., JoyLab and Project 62.

-Its business strategies are working, as the company has is set to top the consensus estimate and its recent earnings targets for the second quarter.
-After significantly beating first-quarter earnings estimates by 0.30 per share, the company is set to stun investors with its second quarter performance.
-Target recently updated its second quarter earnings guidance, thanks to a modest increase in Q2 comparable sales and improved traffic.
+Its business strategies are working, as the company is set to top the consensus estimate and its recent earnings targets for the second quarter.
+After significantly beating first-quarter earnings estimates by $0.30 per share, the company is set to stun investors with its second-quarter performance.
+Target recently updated its second-quarter earnings guidance, thanks to a modest increase in Q2 comparable sales and improved traffic.

-Target expects to generate second quarter earnings per share above the high end of its recent guidance of $0.95 to $1.15, while analysts have the consensus for $1.06.
+Target expects to generate second-quarter earnings per share above the high end of its recent guidance of $0.95 to $1.15, while analysts have the consensus for $1.06.
 CEO Brian Cornell: "The launch of Cloud Island in May was a success, and our team will be rolling out four more exclusive brands across Home and Apparel in the next few months, in support of our plan to launch 12 new brands by the end of 2018.”

 On the other hand, the company’s dividends are completely safe, as it operates in a less capital-intensive industry, allowing it to generate hefty free cash flows.
 In the latest quarter, Target generated free cash flow of $817 million, compared to the dividend payment of $332 million.

-On top, despite making regular dividend increases, its overall dividend payments have not been increasing at rapid pace, due to its strategy to reduce outstanding shares.
+On top, despite making regular dividend increases, its overall dividend payments have not been increasing at a rapid pace, due to its strategy to reduce outstanding shares.
 Despite a dividend increase of 7.1%, its dividend payments were standing around $332 million in the first quarter this year, compared to $335 million in the same period last year.
 Furthermore, the company plans to invest $3 to $5 million on share buybacks each quarter, which would offer a strong support to earnings per share and dividends.

 In Conclusion